Jean Richardot: President of the Privy Council under the Archdukes

 Richardot saw his political fortunes restored after Cardinal-Archduke Albert was installed as the new Governor-General in February 1596.
 On 15 May 1597 Albert's recommendation ensured his appointment to the post of Chief-President of the Privy Council.
 From then on Richardot would be the highest ranking and most influential subject of the Habsburg Netherlands serving the Governor-General and subsequently the sovereign Archdukes Albert and Isabella.
 As a well known supporter of a general pacification in the Netherlands, he was often depicted by those in favor of continuing the war against the United Provinces and their English and French allies as lacking in loyalty to the Spanish crown.
 In spite of that opposition, Richardot's policies would gradually prevail.

-At every stage Richardot was at the center of the negotiations, as a rule seconded by the archducal Audiencier Louis Verreycken.
+At every stage Richardot was at the center of the negotiations, as a rule seconded by the archducal Audiencier Lodewijk Verreycken.
 Between February and May 1598, the two of them teamed up with Juan de Tassis in the talks leading to the Peace of Vervins between Philip II and Henry IV of France.
 Two years later, Richardot had to admit defeat when talks held at Boulogne broke up over issues of precedence, thereby wasting the chance to bring an end to the war between Elizabeth I and Philip III.
 When the succession of James I of England opened a new window of opportunity, Richardot, Verreycken and Charles princely count of Arenberg participated between May and August 1604 in the conference at Somerset House that elaborated the Treaty of London.
 In an effort to conclude a peace treaty with the Dutch Republic, Ambrogio Spinola and Richardot acted as the chief negotiators in the Habsburg delegation at the conference of The Hague from February to August 1608.
 Hopes to reach a definitive peace foundered however on irreconcilable issues of religion and trade.
 Under the mediation of France and England, the parties then settled for the Twelve Years' Truce that was signed in Antwerp in April 1609.